mcpython4-coding/Documentation/styleguide.md

     ___

     This file is used for <what it is used for> by <what uses this file>
-    It contains <quick overview about what's in it>

     <some general words around content>